mdolab/idwarp/README.md

 Citation
 --------

-IDWarp is based on the theroy presented in "A fast mesh deformation method using explicit interpolation".
+IDWarp is based on the theory presented in "A fast mesh deformation method using explicit interpolation".
 For more background, theory, and figures, see the original [journal article](https://doi.org/10.1016/j.jcp.2011.09.021).